Latin School of Chicago: History

-Campus and Academics
+Campus and academics

 The current campus has three buildings.
 The lower school (junior kindergarten to grade 4) building is the oldest structure dating to 1926 and is located at 1531 N. Dearborn.
 The upper school (grades 9–12) building at 59 W. North was completed in 1969.
 The middle school (grades 5–8) building, located at 45 W. North, was completed in the fall of 2007.
 It includes a green roof garden and was designed with environmentally friendly materials.
 The building was awarded LEED Gold certification by the U.S. Green Building Council in 2012.

 The upper school building was designed by internationally acclaimed architect Harry Weese.
 The upper and middle school buildings are connected by two bridges, and both divisions use both buildings, with many middle school arts and PE classes held in the US and all HS science classes in the designated science center in the MS. The average class size is 14 students and the student-to-faculty ratio is 8:1.
 The school offers over 150 courses, several at honors level and about a dozen at AP level.
 Several electives are also offered.

+Latin sees a high degree of success from its students, who have become influential across the public, private, and medical sectors.
+In the last five years, students have been accepted to 304 different colleges and universities, as the school has boasted a 100% college matriculation rate.
+Each year, around 20-30 members of its graduating senior class started at Latin 14 years prior, as members of the Junior Kindergarten (JK).

-Visual Arts
+Visual arts

-Latin has a visual arts department, notable for its many extracurricular/elective opportunities and its Global Studies: Visual Arts class.
+Latin has a visual arts department, which offers many extracurricular/elective opportunities and a Global Studies: Visual Arts class.
 The school is also noted for its Mickey & The Masters project where, as a culmination of their study of the History of Western Painting, ninth grade students recreate master paintings with the added challenge of substituting Mickey Mouse as the main character.
-The school has two galleries with 14 events hosted annually in Gallery 2.
+The school has two galleries with 14 events hosted annually in the school's Gallery 2.

-Musical and Performing Arts
+Musical and performing arts

 Several electives and extracurriculars focus on performing arts, music, and public presentation.
-The school holds around 20 yearly performing arts productions and concerts, including faculty and student directed plays, semesterly band and chorus concerts, a student-faculty chorale, and semesterly dance performances.
+The school holds around 20 yearly performing arts productions and concerts, including faculty- and student-directed plays, semesterly band and chorus concerts, a student-faculty chorale, and semesterly dance performances.
 The productions are well funded by the school.